 11.1.6.
 Threat Model for Firmware Handoff

-The target of evaluation is the Transfer List library implementation of the Firmware Handoff specification.
-This library is a generic implementation shared by A class firmware components.
+The target of this evaluation is the Transfer List library implementation of the Firmware Handoff specification.
+This library is a generic implementation shared by A-class firmware components.
 It is used to transfer state/metadata (e.g., Device Trees, entrypoint information) between boot stages in TF-A. This includes the boot ROM (BL1), trusted boot firmware (BL2), and runtime EL3 firmware (BL31).

 11.1.6.2.1.
 Assumptions